BOOKHOME SYDNEY

 77. Morais, Richard C. (2014).
 The Hundred-foot Journey (Reprint ed) [Film-tie-in].
 Sydney: Allen & Unwin.
 328 pp. Paperback wide trade, very good condition, pages lightly toned, tiny cut spine, front cover little creased, minor edgewear.
 This is a charming, readable and very funny novel set in India and France.
 Hassan Haji grew up in his grandfather’s restaurant in Mumbai, and enjoyed the visits to the local markets.
 The Hajis leave India on a journey around the world, eventually opening an Indian restaurant in Lumiere, a small town in the French mountains.
 The family takes the village by storm, provoking the ire of their neighbour - Madame Mallory, the proprietress of an esteemed French relais.
 This meeting leads young Hassan to Paris and a lot of new adventures.
 Now a major motion picture.
 ISBN/ASIN: 9781743319604.
 Our Book No: 31075. $12 AUD.

 78. Morris, William; Magnusson, Eirikr (1891).
 The Story of Howard The Halt.
 The Story of The Banded Men.
 The Story of Hen Thorir (1st ed).
 London: Bernard Quaritch.
 227 pp. Hardback small octavo, good condition, dark green embossed pictorial boards, gilt lettering & border front cover, leather-like spine (gilt lettering), map, spine ends slightly worn, light foxing edges, pages lightly toned, cover corners slightly rubbed, covers little rubbed, slight loss top spine, EX-LIBRARY (embossed seal, pocket, bookplates, usual library markings), gilt top edge slightly faded, fore-edge & bottom edge untrimmed, some edgewear including corners, rubber stamp, minor pencil annotation.
 Three iconic Icelandic sagas.
-In the preface, some of the early history of the Icelandic people is recoded.
+In the preface, some of the early history of the Icelandic people is presented.
 'Howard the Halt' is a favourite of the Icelandic people.
 'The Story of the Banded Men' is the last of the independent sagas (not part of a longer saga).
 'The Story of Hen Thorir' is an old saga, belonging to the earliest group of the domestic tales of ancient Iceland.
 Translated from Icelandic by William Morris and Eirikr Magnusson.
-(Ex-library from Public Lending Library of Victoria, later State Library of Victoria.).
-Our Book No: 40557. $80 AUD.
+(Ex-library from Public Lending Library of Victoria, now disbanded.
+Bookplate of the Council of Adult Education Library, with owl vignette.).
+ISBN/ASIN: B00DRHMARO.
+Our Book No: 40557. $60 AUD.

 79. Nafisi, Azar; Sis, Peter (illustrator) (2014).
 The Republic of Imagination: A Case for Fiction (1st ed).
 London: Windmill Books / Penguin Random House.
 338 pp. Paperback small trade, very good condition, black & white drawings, minor edgewear.
 Azar Nafisi tells the story about her teaching 'The Great Gatsby' and other classics to her eager students in Iran.
 This book is the follow-up to her million-copy bestseller 'Reading Lolita in Tehran'.
 Azar has written an utterly original tribute to the importance of fiction in a democratic society.
 The book is a blend of memoir and polemic, with a close readings of her favourite novels.
 ISBN/ASIN: 9780099558934.
 Our Book No: 30997. $15 AUD.